MoRevolution/MoRevolution/README.md

 ## Hi there, I'm Motti 👋

 I&rsquo;m an Engineering Physics student at Augustana College.
-I enjoy solvingchallenging problems that exist in the realm where software, AI, and robotics converge.
+I enjoy solving challenging problems that exist in the realm where software, AI, and robotics converge.

 - I'm currently working as Data Analyst for [Augustana's Institutional Research][Augustana's Institutional Research].
 - I also work under professor Labiba Jahan researching the applications of [NLP in the social sciences][NLP in the social sciences].